 A 70-year-old American man who spoke at a conference on creative thinking in Dubai was arrested in 2014 for taking a photograph of a building.
 The man is an architect by training and an avid photographer of buildings.

-Holding Hands for married couples is tolerated but kissing and hugging are considered offences against public decency.
+Holding Hands for married couples is moderately tolerated but kissing and hugging are considered offences against public decency.
 Open displays of affection are generally not tolerated and there have been several arrests and imprisonments for kissing in public.

 Definitely no swearing